coderefinery/template-workshop-webpage/content/join.md

 * You can follow along without providing any personal data (without registration to any services, though GitHub registration is used for many exercises).
-* We can share the course attendance with an unlimited number of people.
+* The course can be attended by an unlimited number of people.
 * Local sessions with partners and limited global interaction makes Code of Conduct monitoring much easier.